-This Excel Tutorial demonstrates how to use the Excel OFFSET Function in Excel to create a reference offset from an initial cell, with formula examples.
+This Tutorial demonstrates how to use the Excel OFFSET Function in Excel and Google Sheets to create a reference offset from an initial cell.

 The OFFSET Function Starts with a defined cell reference and returns a cell reference a specificed number of rows and columns offset from the original referece.
 References can be one cell or a range of cells.
 Offset also allows you to resize the reference a given number of rows/columns.